josephbudd/kickwasm/README.md

 The 2 videos below make very clear how the framework functions.

+1. The framework GUI has it's own look and behavior so you won't have to create one.
-1. A framework always begins with a button pad where the user gets a general idea of what the application does.
+1. The application always begins with a button pad where the user gets a general idea of what the application does.
 1. From there, the GUI behaves according how the framework was designed.

 ### Colors example